-Perhaps one of the most important but least understood aspects of pre-employment screening for law enforcement and other criminal justice careers is the psychological exam.
-One of the last steps in the hiring process for police officers, the psychological exam can make or break your chances at a law enforcement career.
+The police psychological exam is perhaps the most important but least understood aspects of preemployment screening for law enforcement and other criminal justice careers.
+It's one of the last steps in the hiring process for police officers, and it can make or break your chances for getting the job.

-With so many agencies placing their faith in a psychologist's opinion, many would-be police officers are no doubt wondering what's the big deal with the psych test and what can you do to increase your chances of success?
+With so many agencies placing their faith in a psychologist's opinion, many would-be police officers are understandably concerned by what the police psychological exam involves.

 What Psychological Screening Isn't